unifi2netbox/netbox-unifi-sync/README.md

 # netbox_unifi_sync

 > [!WARNING]
 > We are aware that there are issues in the codebase.
-> Please remember that this is a hobby project maintained in our spare time.
+> This is a hobby project maintained in spare time.
-> Fixes and improvements will be addressed as time allows.
+> Fixes and improvements are implemented when time allows.
-> Your patience and understanding are appreciated.
+> Do not deploy in production without proper validation.

 `netbox_unifi_sync` is a NetBox 4.2+ plugin that runs UniFi -> NetBox sync jobs inside NetBox workers.

+---

+> [!IMPORTANT]
+> NetBox should be treated as the Source of Truth.
+> Objects created or managed by this plugin should not be manually modified unless you understand how future sync runs will affect them.

+---

 ## Visual Overview